microsoft/vscode-wiki/Custom-eslint-rules.md

     }
     ```

-If your rule takes custom arguments in the `eslint.config.js`, for example:
+Rules can also take custom arguments.
+For example, here's how we can pass arguments to a custom rule in the `eslint.config.js`:

 ```
 rules: {